AxlPci — PCI/PCIe config-space access

 reads as 0xFFFF), so callers don’t have to special-case the

-sentinel. class24 matches the shape consumed by
+rejection cases. class_code matches the shape consumed by

 axl_pci_find_by_class.